barisbkk/barisbkk/README.md

 - 🔭 I am a passionate frontend developer

 - 💡 I’m currently working on **HTML, CSS, Javascript, React.js and their libraries and frameworks** and constantly improving myself in web developing area, languages, tools etc. For now i am especially working on **React.js**.

-- ❤ Love to write code and learning new features about web developing and other areas of IT sector.

 - 📫 Feel free to reach me out: **barisbkk12@gmail.com**
 <!--Intro end-->